 1. How do I know if my CV is ATS-friendly?

 A good way to know if your CV is ATS-friendly is to use a CV scanner.
-CV scanning software can give you a guess of how likely your CV is to pass ATS and provide useful tips to improve your CV, but remember that it’s not a full guarantee.
-By following formatting tips, like avoiding graphics, unusual fonts, and tables, as well as customising your CV to the job description, you’ll boost the chances of your CV passing ATS.
+CV scanning software can give you a guess of how likely your CV is to pass an ATS and provide useful tips to improve your CV, but remember that it’s not a full guarantee.
+By following formatting tips, like avoiding graphics, unusual fonts, and tables, as well as customising your CV to the job description, you’ll boost the chances of your CV passing the ATS.